learning-zone/javascript-basics/README.md

 console.log(person); { species: 'snake' }
 ```

 Even using Object.freeze() I could assign animal object to to person.
-Now, let’s try change some property of the person:
+Now, let\'s try change some property of the person:

 ```js
 let person = {